Malaria

-With Daniel Riveline, Olivier Pertz, Damian Brunner and Karsten Kruse
+Collaborators: Daniel Riveline, Olivier Pertz, Damian Brunner and Karsten Kruse

-Localized states in active fluids (2022)
+Localized states in active fluids (2023)

-DNA condensates
+DNA packing

 In viruses and cells, DNA is closely packed and tightly curved thanks to polyvalent cations inducing an effective attraction between its negatively charged filaments.
 Our understanding of this effective attraction remains very incomplete, mainly because it results from multiple microscopic mechanisms that are hard to predict starting from first principles.
 We study this fundamental attraction by combining structural data of DNA condensates realized in vitro with effective equilibrium theories, where inter-helical forces compete with DNA elasticity.

-With Amélie Leforestier, Françoise Livolant and Martin Lenz
+Collaborators: Amélie Leforestier, Françoise Livolant and Martin Lenz

 Figure: math. model of a twisted DNA toroid.